MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 - Pick from the numbers below for the `minutes` of the Renew ACME certificate command, the hour is up to your use case.

 [ 2  3  5  7  11  13  17  19  23  29  31  37  41  43  47  53  59 ](https://www.wolframalpha.com/input/?i=prime+numbers+1-60)

 * * *

+#### Restart services when there are changes

+Once you complete the certificate renewal, you have to make sure the service restarts so it uses the new file.

+To automate our service restart, visit: `Services --> ACME Client --> Automations`

+Inorder to restart HAProxy after the cert updates, create a new automation.

+1. `Name` can be anything to identify the automation, example: `RestartHAproxy`

+2. `Run command` should select the command `Restart HAProxy (OPNsense plugin)`

+* * *